 9. Caesars Atlantic City Hotel & Casino

 The Atlantic City branch of this popular Vegas hotel, Caesars offers tons for guests to do without even leaving the property.
 For great nightlife, shopping, and dining, check out The Playground, their huge mall-like complex built on a 900-foot pier over the ocean.
 Or hit the impressive rooftop pool for an adults-only outing complete with relaxation and views.
-The resort’s Qua Baths and Spa is a luxury retreat for guests featuring 15 treatment rooms, Vichy showers, a fitness center, sauna, and steam rooms.
+The resort’s Qua Baths and Spa is a luxury retreat for guests featuring 15 treatment rooms, Vichy showers, a fitness center, a sauna, and steam rooms.

 As for nightlife, Caesars features famous entertainment acts like Donny and Marie, Tony Bennett, and Ben Harper.
 The resort also houses a nightclub and three bars, plus a plethora of dining options.
 Gordon Ramsay brought his Pub & Grill here from Vegas, and there’s also a noodle house, cafe, buffet, steakhouse, and pastry shop at the resort.
 Guestrooms in each tower start at super affordable rates and include bay windows, custom artwork, and mirrored panels.